mxc-commons/znd-servicemanager/README.md

 ```bash
 $ vendor/bin/phpbench run benchmarks --report=aggregate
 ```
+Please refer to the PHPBench documentation for more sophisticated usages of that suite,

-## Benchmark results
+## State Of Progress - Benchmark Comparisons

-For your convenience you will find benchmark comparisons of zend-servicemanager:master and mxc-servicemanager:develop.
-This section will be updated as new versions come up on either side.
+For your convenience you will find benchmark comparisons of zend-servicemanager:master and mxc-services:develop below.
+This section will be updated from time to time when new versions come up on either side.

+Significant performance improvements currently are the creation of a new ServiceManager with several thousand items via call to `configure()` (3x faster) and service creation via the setter APIs (setService, setAlias, ...) which is between minimum 1.3x and maximum 18.0x as fast as zend-servicemanager.
+Most other sections profit a bit from the refactored handling of invokable and aliases.

 	$ vendor\bin\phpbench report --file=..\zend.FetchNewServiceManager.xml --file=..\mxc.FetchNewServiceManager.xml --report=compare
 	benchmark: FetchNewServiceManagerBench